-In our school we work at minimising risk and raising awareness amongst pupils through Relationships Education, Relationships and Sex Education or Personal Social Health Education E.g. through use of materials in: Appendix D Curriculum and Appendix E Curriculum Resources and Support Products on the NYSCP website: <a href="https://www.nyscp.n
+By following the NYCC PSHE programme for primary schools we teach minimising risk and raising awareness amongst pupils through Relationships Education, Relationships and Sex Education or Personal Social Health Education

+Through use of materials in: Appendix D Curriculum and Appendix E Curriculum Resources and Support Products on the NYSCP website: NYSCP Safeguarding Campaigns.

-In our school we work at minimising risk and raising awareness amongst staff e.g. providing staff with the NYSCP guidance and the UKCCIS guidance.
+We focus on minimising risk and raising awareness amongst staff e.g. providing staff with the NYSCP guidance and the UKCCIS guidance.